Google Search Tips

 - But a higher target audience factor

 This is in direct contrast to a single word short tail keyword like ‘holiday’ where, for example, you are likely to get a massive set of search results but don’t really answer the enquirers question because the results are too broad.
 Go to a long tail query like ‘holidays in the South of France’ and the search results will give up less results but they will be more targeted.
-So for someone who only wants a holiday in the South of France they will get results they are more likely to click on, and from your perspective you will be fighting less people for that click.
+So for someone who only wants a holiday in the South of France they will get results they are more likely to click on, and from your perspective you will be competing with less people for that click.

 Now you need to know where to find those long tail keyword phrases.
 You can start off my putting yourself into the shoes of the person entering an inquiry into the search engine, what would you write if you wanted a particular product, service or piece of information.

 Once you have thought about a few different options you can start to write them into Google and if you are in the standard view page (the default) you will notice that Google Suggest starts to kick in with help in making suggestions as to what you are looking for.
-This is live data, these suggestions represent what people have been entering into the search engines recently and the more you type the longer the suggestion becomes i.e. get to 4 words and you have a recently popular long tail.
+This is live data, these suggestions represent what people have been entering into the search engines recently and the more you type the longer the suggestion becomes i.e. get to 4 words and you have a recently popular long tail keyword.

 I feel a lot more folks require to read this, very good info.